30 Second Summary Takeaway

 A tramp oil centrifuge is an industrial, 3-phase centrifuge designed to separate tramp oil from water-based coolants.
 It is a pass-through type of centrifuge that can separate the tramp oil from the coolants producing fresh, reusable machining coolant.

 A high-speed, disc-stack centrifuge produces over 7,000 gravity forces to continuously separate the tramp oil and solid particles from the machining coolant.
-The high g-force forces the heavy metal sediment to the bowl wall.
+The high g-force forces the heavy metal sediment to the bowl wall,

 It also concentrates the light tramp oil in the rotating bowl's center, which comes out of the center fluid passage; the clean coolant discharges through the outer fluid passage.